NREL/AESD/06-haskell.md

-## Haskell
+## Haskell Client and Server Library and Applications

-Both client and server applications in Haskell are available for the AESD Records API.
+Both client and server applications in Haskell are available for the Records API.
 Full documentation resides at <<https://github.com/NREL/AESD/lib/haskell>>.

 ### Client Library

-The client library described below provides the basic functions for interacting with any AESD Records server.
+The client library described below provides the basic functions for interacting with any Records API server.

 #### Types